richkylet/analysis-tools/README.md

 ==================
 This is a collection of a few very basic python scripts I used during my PhD.

 I've generalized some of this to serve as examples rather than for the specific problems they were written to address.
-I'm not sure how useful these will be to others, but feel free to use/dstribute.
+I'm not sure how useful these will be to others, but feel these would be a good starting point for others looking to use Python for data analysis and see some example implementations.

 Brief Descriptions
 ==================